White Courage

-White Courage (Biała odwaga) is a 2024 war drama film directed by Marcin Koszałka from a screenplay he wrote with Łukasz M. Maciejewski.
+White Courage (Biała odwaga) is a 2024 Polish war drama film directed by Marcin Koszałka from a screenplay he wrote with Łukasz M. Maciejewski.
 Set at the end of 1930s in Podhale, it stars Filip Pławiak and Julian Świeżewski as brothers who come into conflict after the death of their father.

 The film was theatrically released in Poland in 8 March 2024.
 At the 2025 Polish Film Awards, the film led with fifteen nominations and won two awards: Best Actor for Pławiak and Best Supporting Actor for Świeżewski.